 No two alimony cases are alike just as no two marriages are alike.
 Although there may be similarities, each case is unique and each alimony analysis will also be unique.
 Just because someone you may know got one alimony award does not mean yours may be anything like it.

-If you have any questions about alimony, contact Adinolfi & Lieberman for professional, trusted, experienced New Jersey family law lawyers who can assess your alimony case.
+If you have any questions about alimony, contact Adinolfi & Packman for professional, trusted, experienced New Jersey family law lawyers who can assess your alimony case.
 Our offices are conveniently located in Haddonfield, New Jersey to serve all of South Jersey, including the communities of Camden County, Burlington County, Salem County and Gloucester County such as Cherry Hill, Haddon Heights, Voorhees, Medford, Mt.
 Laurel, Moorestown and Berlin.
 Call us today at 856-428-8334 or contact us online.

-Julie R. Freeman-Burick is an Associate at the New Jersey family law firm of Adinolfi & Lieberman, P.A.
+Julie R. Freeman-Burick is an Associate at the New Jersey family law firm of Adinolfi & Packman, P.A.
 Prior to joining the firm, she worked with the South Jersey Legal Services, Inc. in their Cumberland, Salem and Gloucester County offices between 2002 and 2011.